huynhmichelle/Documentation/index.md

 ## Mouse Conventions
 The use of **click** throughout this documentation will refer to the action that you will perform to execute a computer event such as selecting a button.

-Any uses of **click** in the instructions will refer to a left click of a computer mouse or a tap of a track pad with a single finger. **Right-clicks**, done through clicking the right button of the mouse or a tap of the track pad with two fingers, will be explicitly indicated.
+Any uses of **click** in the instructions will refer to a left click of a computer mouse or a tap of a trackpad with a single finger. **Right-clicks**, done through clicking the right button of the mouse or a tap of the trackpad with two fingers, will be explicitly indicated.

 ---